 Arcata was vying with Eugene, Oregon, and Berkley, Calif. for the most liberal city in the Western United States.
 The Professor who hired me was going on sabbatical and needed someone to fill in for some teachers who were on admin leave for something or another.
 So, right off, I was not a welcome sight to most of the faculty.
 I would teach Public Speaking, which had just become mandatory for graduating.

-I also taught communication courses at College of the Redwoods (CR) in Eureka, and HSU, three days a week.
-Not until I interacted with some university administrators and a few students, did I realize that academia had become a little too liberal for my tastes.
+I also taught communication courses at College of the Redwoods (CR) in Eureka, three days a week, as I did at HSU.
+Not until I interacted with a few university administrators, professors, and some students, did I realize that academia had become a little too liberal for my tastes.
 And once it was obvious that I wasn’t touting a progressive agenda, I became a suspected conservative on a college faculty; I felt persona non grata very quickly.

 The amazing Redwoods near us.
 (Calif. visitors convention below)